 Volunteer with Prostate Scotland

-Do you have a couple of hours to spare to help us?
-As a small organisation we rely on our network of volunteers throughout Scotland so we can reach as many men and their families as possible and so achieve one of our main aims that:
+Do you have a few hours to spare to help us?
+As a small organisation with 12 staff members, we rely on our network of dedicated volunteers throughout Scotland to reach as many men and their families as possible.
+One of our main aims is:

 Why should I volunteer with Prostate Scotland?

 The more people who are aware of information about the prostate, the better.
-It’s vital that people know what to look out for, how to get help, and know where to find information.
-The earlier symptoms are recognised, a diagnosis made and treatment started then the better the outlook is likely to be.
-We need volunteers to help us get the messages out there.
+It’s essential that people know what to look out for, how to seek help, and where to find reliable information.
+The earlier symptoms are recognised, a diagnosis made, and treatment started, the better the outlook is likely to be.
+We need volunteers to help us get our messages out there.

 How much time do I need to commit?